forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### Susceptibility and Spread of Young Adults

 * [Reyes et al](#reyes) conclude by analyzing seroprevalences that no increased transmission occurs in student dormitories.
-* From [Household Transmission by Age](#household-transmission-by-age) it is visible that young adults mostly don't spread SARS-CoV-2 infections much.
+* In households setting young adults spread SARS-CoV-2 less than other age groups ([Household Transmission by Age](#household-transmission-by-age)).

 ### Biological Explanation for Age Effects